 Guppy grass is the plant that will enchant any freshwater aquarium.
-This plant is worth growing because is easy to grow and has low maintenance.
-We make it even easier for you, on this guide we share information from our own experience and research.
+This plant is worth growing because it is easy to grow and has low maintenance.
+We make it even easier for you.
+In this guide, we share information from our own experience and research.

-The leaves of Guppy grass look different if you plant it in the substrate, although, it grows great floating in the tank.
+The leaves of Guppy grass look different if you plant it in the substrate, although it grows great floating in the tank.
 It has green leaves that grow thin, in large thin branches.
-Its roots are like cotton threads and when starting to grow, they tend to reach the substrate and find nutrients.
-This plant will create a great “forest” and foreground for small fish to hide, play, also a great place for them to breed.
+Its roots are like cotton threads, and when starting to grow, they tend to reach the substrate and find nutrients.
+This plant will create a great “forest” and foreground for small fish to hide, and play, and also a great place for them to breed.

 |Care difficulty||Very Easy|

 |Soil description||Adaptable, sand, loam, and clay tolerant|

 |Lightning||Low to moderate|

 |Temperature||20 – 26 °C (68 – 79 °F)|

 Guppy grass, also known as Najas Guadalupensis, originates from America.
 This plant is native to Central Canada, founded in the United States, Central America, Mexico, the West Indies, and even South America.
 With its wide distribution, this plant is neutralized in Israel, Palestine, and Japan.

 This plant is annual and mainly grows submerged in its natural habitat.
 Its favorite habitat is ponds, ditches, and streams, where this plant thrives and takes over the place.
 It makes a great place to hide and breed various wild fish, creating so a great environment for invertebrates and other species.